gkaf89/NCC-Trainings/docs/openacc/exercise-2.md

 ???
 Question "Question"

-    - Please try other data clauses for	other applications and get familiarised with them.
+    - Please try other data clauses for	different applications and get familiarised with them.